NVIDIA/cudnn-frontend/docs/operations/Attention.md

   - Valid tokens are not packed together\
     `Q = a0abbb00bb000000`\
     Ragged offset is insufficient to represent this.
 This case is NOT supported.

+### cudnn Flex Attention API

+SDPA and SDPA_backward ops now accept functors `set_score_mod` and `set_score_mod_bprop`, which allows modification of the attention score matrix.
+This function can be used to program a sub-graph of pointwise operations that can be subsequently used to program the score modifier.
+Note that this function usage is exclusive to the usage of ready made options.